dvessel/retroarch-shortcuts/README.md

 Last argument should point to the directory where the shortcut.app will be created.
 Defaults to the current working directory.

+Set CPU architectures:
+  --force-arch        force the architecture to arm64 or x86_64 based on the core.
+                      Runs independently of Rosetta mode set for RetroArch.

 Custom templates:
   -t, --template      path/to/template-folder